arjuncvinod/MCA-Lab-Experiments/README.md

 # MCA-Coding-Exercises
-This Repository contains all the programs I done during my MCA course
+This Repository contains all the programs I done during my MCA program